2022 SEATTLE KIDS MARATHON FALL PROGRAM

-The first 25 miles are can be incorporated into fall PE curriculum, as part of an after school running program or sent home for families to complete independently.
+The first 25 miles can be incorporated into fall curriculum, as part of an after school running program or sent home for families to complete independently.
 Miles will be tracked on the Run-O-Meter.
-All Kids Marathon participants from across Western Washington will join together to run the last 1.2 miles of their marathon together around the Seattle Center on November 30th 2019.
+All Kids Marathon participants from across Western Washington are invited to join together to run the last 1.2 miles of their marathon on November 26th 2022 at Gas Works Park.

 The Read-O-Meter, Do-Right, and Eat-Right are extras to help promote healthy lifestyle and good community involvement.

 The Kids Marathon culminates with all the kids running the final 1.2 mile together.
 Starting at Seattle Center and ending in Memorial Stadium, which is the actual finish line for the full Seattle Marathon the following day!
 On race day, kids will be awarded a medal, designed by a young runner, as they cross the finish line!
 They will also receive a space blanket, goody bag, and complimentary refreshments.

 We recommend training to begin in October, so the kids are fit and ready for the final 1.2 mile run in November.
 We will send printed parent information letters, meters, award certificates and tokens to group leaders to hand out as students reach their goals.